amiguel94/Analytics/README.md

-# Analytics
+# Data Visualisation and Analytics

+# Details
-Examples using several models used in data science and analytics
+Worked examples to demostrate how models used in data science and analytics work